pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

  Synthetic traffic providers should always yield to online networks.
 The parameter is unused and should be ignored.

+.. py:data:: MSG_FMOD_BANK_LOADED
+  :value: 112

+  Sent to your plugin after FMOD sound banks are loaded.
+The parameter is the XPLMBankID enum in XPLMSound.h, 0 for the master bank, and 1 for the radio bank.

+.. py:data:: MSG_FMOD_BANK_UNLOADING
+  :value: 113

+  Sent to your plugin before FMOD banks are unloaded.
+Any associated resources should be cleaned up at this point.
+The parameter is the XPLMBankID enum in XPLMSound.h, 0 for the master bank, and 1 for the radio bank.

+.. py:data:: MSG_DATAREFS_ADDED
+  :value: 114

+  Sent to your plugin per-frame (at most) when/if datarefs are added.
+It will include the new data ref total count so that your plugin can keep a local cache of the total, see what's changed and know which ones to inquire about if it cares.
+Normally this is enabled/disabled through the use of the ``XPLM_WANTS_DATAREF_NOTIFICATIONS`` feature, but as XPPython3 requires this to be enabled, you'll always get these messages.

+  ..
+Warning:: This appears to be broken in 12.04r3.
+You'll get the message, but the value
+               of ``param`` is not the new count of dataRefs: it appears to be a pointer to the value, rather than the value itself.
+Bug filed with Laminar 11-March-2023.

+  ..
+Note:: To work around the bug, we'll automatically convert the pointer value to the
+            actual count, the the value you receive with ``param`` is the count of the current dataRefs.

 .. py:function:: sendMessageToPlugin(pluginID, message, param=None)

  Send plugin *message* (as opposed to, say, a Widget message) to another *pluginID*.
 Pass